BayCEER/oc-search-elastic/docs/readme-spec.md

          Line3
         ```
     - Text and Numeric value types are detected automatically
-    - Date values must be formated as `yyyy/MM/dd` in UTC
+    - Date values format: `yyyy/MM/dd`
-    - Time values must be formated as `yyyy/MM/dd HH:mm:ss` in UTC
+    - Time values format: `yyyy/MM/dd HH:mm:ss` in UTC
     - Multiple values for one key can be separated with a semicolon:
         ```properties
         key: value1; value2